Autonomous stabilization of remote entanglement in a cascaded quantum network: Analysis

+The qubits are tuned up based on the routine outlined in Appendix~\ref{app:Pulse Tuneup} once a day.
+Given the low readout signal-to-noise ratio, the tune-up routine takes approximately half an hour.
+It is therefore impractical to interleave measurements with the tune-up routine.

+Low readout readout signal-to-noise ratio requires long averaging times for each measurement.
+As a result, each sweep over $\Omega_A$ (Fig.~\ref{fig:CQA}a and Fig.~\ref{fig:landscape}b) takes approximately 1.5 hours.
+This sets a practical limit for the amount of measurements that can be performed.
+Such long acquisition times may allow qubit parameters to drift, reducing the reconstructed state fidelity.

-\subsubsection{Simulating states for detector tomography}
+\subsection{Simulating states for detector tomography}

-Quantum detector tomography requires accurate simulation of the cardinal states defined in Section~\ref{app:detector tomography}.
-We use the Linblad Master Equation to evolve the state of the transmon under the effect of the rotation pulses used to prepare the cardinal states in experiment.
+Quantum detector tomography requires accurate simulation of the cardinal states defined in Appendix~\ref{app:detector tomography}.
+We use the Lindblad Master Equation to evolve the state of the transmon under the effect of the rotation pulses used to prepare the cardinal states in experiment.
 We model the transmon as a three-level system to account for the anharmonicity.
 The system parameters used in the simulation are listed in table~\ref{tab:transmon parameters}.
-To verify that the simulated states accurately describe the experimentally prepared states, we compare simulated \textit{AllXY} measurement results to experimentally measured ones.
+The self-consistency of this cycle of detector and state tomography is confirmed by reconstructing the cardinal states, as described in Appendix~\ref{app:detector tomography}.
+As a preliminary check, however, we perform an \textit{AllXY} measurement \cite{reed2013entanglement} on each qubit.
+We find excellent agreement with simulations (Fig.~\ref{suppfig:allXY}), confirming that the pulses are accurately modeled.
+The small discrepancy between the measured and simulated \textit{AllXY} sequence is consistent with the reconstruction error discussed in Appendix~\ref{app:detector tomography}.
+Thus, this comparison serves as a consistency check that the uncertainty calculated from the reconstruction error faithfully captures the error in the tomography process.

-\subsubsection{Modeling steady-state concurrence}
+\subsection{Modeling steady-state concurrence}

 To model the experimentally measured steady-state concurrence, we numerically simulate the steady-state using the Lindblad Master Equation described by Eq.~\ref{eq-app:Hamiltonian}.
 To account for the anharmonicity of the transmon, we replace the spin-1/2 operators with bosonic ladder operators and include the first three levels in the model.